eofitg/Clear-Placed-Blocks/README.md

-# ClearPlacedBlocks
+# Clear-Placed-Blocks

-**ClearPlacedBlocks** is a Minecraft plugin that automatically deletes blocks placed by players.
+**Clear-Placed-Blocks** is a Minecraft plugin that automatically deletes blocks placed by players.

 ### Features
 - Manually delete all blocks placed by players using the `/clearblocks` command.